Minxos are a very local dish found in the Marina Alta on the east coast of Spain. Check out our easy and delicious Minxos Recipe.

-Another variation of minxos are served as filled and folded pancakes, this very much depends on the village and sometimes the family recipe!
+Another variation of minxos is filled and folded pancakes; this depends on the village and sometimes the family recipe!

-For some of the best minxos on the Costa Blanca, take a Spanish road trip to the Vall de Gallinera, a spectacular and off the beaten path valley in the Marina Alta, inland from Denia.
+For some of the best minxos on Costa Blanca, take a Spanish road trip to the Vall de Gallinera, a spectacular and off-the-beaten-path valley in the Marina Alta, inland from Denia.

 Many of the eight villages of the Vall (Benirrama, Beniali, Benissiva, Benitaia, Carroja, Alpatro, Llombai, and Benissili) have a family-run restaurant where you’ll be able to sample the local variations of minxos alongside fat olives, juicy oranges, the most delicious cherries, and honey from the bees which pollinate the fruit trees of the region.

-Phil and Izzy, bloggers at The Gap Decaders have lived in the Marina Alta for several years and been traveling in Spain for many more.
-The small village in which they base themselves when not traveling prides itself on the minxo tradition and serves them at fiestas throughout the year and in many of the family houses in the village on special days.
+Phil and Izzy, bloggers at The Gap Decaders, have lived in the Marina Alta for several years and have traveled in Spain for many more.
+The small village in which they base themselves when not traveling prides itself on the minxo tradition and serves them at fiestas throughout the year and in many family houses in the village on special days.